 Here Come the Food Cravings!

 To make matters worse, cortisol also increases appetite and food cravings.
 Not only does it directly stimulate hunger, it interacts with other hormones that affect your appetite such as leptin and insulin.
 Some people respond to stress with a sharp rise in cortisol while others do not.
 People who do are referred to as “high responders.”
 If you fall into this category, you’re more likely to eat more when stressed or anxious and experience weight gain and changes in body composition.
 If you tend to store fat in your tummy and waistline as opposed to your thighs and buttocks, you’re likely a high cortisol responder.

 Unfortunately, a high cortisol level due to stress doesn’t just impact your body composition, it places you at greater risk for type 2 diabetes and high blood pressure and also suppresses your immune system.
 If you think you get more colds when you’re under stress, you’re probably right.
 Blame it on cortisol’s effect on your immune system.
 You’re healthiest when your cortisol level is in balance – not too high and not too low.

 Control Stress for a Slimmer Waistline

 Now you know how stress can add inches to your waistline.
-Unfortunately, we’re all exposed to stress, on a daily basis.
+Unfortunately, we’re all exposed to it, on a daily basis.
 How can you keep it from impacting your health?

 Exercise most days of the week.
 Moderate amounts of exercise not only slims your waistline – it helps keep your cortisol level in check.
 The key is not to over-train.
 Overtraining and not giving your body a chance to recover can actually raise your cortisol level.